Mestou/User-Centric-Federated-Learning-Trading-off-Wireless-Resources-for-Personalization/README.md

 ## Training:
 Set the `params_path` in `main.py` to the the path of the `{}.yaml` file with the desired algorithm, model, and datasets.
 The default parameters can be found in the provided `{}.yaml` files.
 To train the model, simply run:

+The list of the available Algorithms with their parameters, and the available models are included (commented) in the params.yml

 ```
 python3 main.py
 ```